 A few years after the first Satori experience I learned Transcendental meditation.
 I learned to sit for 20 minutes twice a day.

 They gave each person a special mantra.
 You used the mantra to shut up the mind chatter or actually to turn the chatter into a repeated sound instead of the usual thoughts.

 Sometimes during meditation, I would feel the sensation of energy spinning from the base of my spine to the top of my head.
 This was profoundly relaxing.

 Sometimes I would get a sensation of my body spinning very slowly even though I was sitting still.
 This was a relaxing and joyous state, but it would end as soon as I finished meditating and stood up and started moving around.

-Sometimes during meditation, my breathing would become so slow I would notice a pause at the end of the exhale for a few seconds and again at the end of the inhale.
+Sometimes during meditation if I let go of the mantra, my breathing would become so slow I would notice a pause at the end of the exhale for a few seconds and again at the end of the inhale.

 Often meditating did not bring these sensations and was boring or uncomfortable or mildly relaxing.

 I never found TM to be natural or comforting for me so I tried a lot of different types of meditation over the years.